 Use a hand or body scrub, or make a simple scrub yourself using a mixture of olive oil and sugar.
 This will remove dead skin from your hands and get them feeling soft and looking flawless.

 6. Moisturize your skin.

 The next step is to slather on your favorite hand lotion or cream.
 My favorites include Crabtree & Evelyn Rosewater Hand Therapy and Jaqua Pink Buttercream Frosting Hand Creme.
-Victoria's Secret PINK Body also makes a great hand cream that's 100% vegan and isn't tested on animals.
+Cake Beauty also makes a great hand cream that smells exactly like lemon meringue pie.